Mewzician/GettingAndCleaningData/README.md

 ##Code Book

-A link in this repo GetCleanData takes you to a file called CodeBook.md.
+A link in this repo GettingAndCleaningData takes you to a file called CodeBook.md.

 This code book modifies and updates the code book available from the original analysis.
 It provides a description of the variables used, measurement units, and other relevant information.